Permanente Quarry: Cement

-The cement operation began with two 12-by 363-foot kilns, four Fuller coolers, 100-foot silos, crushing equipment and packing equipment.
+The cement operation began with two 12-by-363-foot kilns, four Fuller coolers, 100-foot silos, crushing equipment and packing equipment.
 The plant employed many revolutionary production methods in order to produce the 7,000 barrels of cement each day needed for the Shasta Dam project.

 Construction on the quarry and cement plant began in June 1939 and the first cement was shipped in December, even before it was needed at Shasta.

 There were different grades of limestone within the Permanente Quarry.
-As lower grades of limestone were used for cement, a high-grade limestone was sold to the Spreckels Sugar Company plant in Salinas, CA to be used to purify beet sugar, a product which was enjoying a boom during the War.
+As lower grades of limestone were used for cement, a high-grade limestone was sold to the Spreckels Sugar Company plant in Salinas, California, to be used to purify beet sugar, a product which was enjoying a boom during the War.
 A deposit of low-alkali clay was also found in the quarry and was used for a high-strength cement.

 The country was still in the Depression, so it was no surprise when hundreds of men showed up at the construction gate looking for work.
 They were turned away as it was a union job site.
 Out of state workers who showed up at the Labor Temple of San Jose of Local 270 of the Laborer's Union were turned away as there weren't enough jobs for local residents.
 Those who wanted to work had to pay $31.50 to join the union and then pay $1.50 a month for dues.

 Another kiln was added in 1940 to boost output to 12,000 barrels/day.
 Even before production was a full capacity for Shasta, Permanente Cement Co. had contracts for a half million barrels each, from the Navy for dry docks and air bases in the Hawaiian Islands, and from the ready-Mix Concrete Company of Honolulu.
 At the time these contracts were announced in February 1940, Henry J. Kaiser Jr. the plant manager, said the dust control apparatus was functioning perfectly and capturing 70-100 tons of cement dust a day which was used over again.